AndreiSiahlo/ArduinoProjects/README.md

 This repository contains the simple Arduino sketches with the description

 * SketchAr010EmptyEmpty.
-the simplest sketch that provides no operations
+the simplest sketch that provides no operations.

-SketchAr020BlinkOnOff.
+* SketchAr020BlinkOnOff.
-The sketch makes a LED on the Arduino plate light up and light off periodically
+The sketch makes a LED on the Arduino plate light up and light off periodically.

 * SketchAr030BlinkOnOnOnOff.
-*The LED on the Arduino plate is switched on for 3 sec.
+The LED on the Arduino plate is switched on for 3 sec.
 And the voltage of 5V between the GND port and the Pin13 is set.
 Thereafter the LED turns out for the short time.
 At this short time no voltage is set to Pin13.